Guidance ProgramThe Middle School Guidance Department is organized to support the intellectual, personal and social growth of each student.

 Counselors meet with individual students to help resolve educational, social, and personal concerns.

-Group counseling provides a framework for children to receive support and encouragement from their peers in learning how to handle the normal developmental concerns of pre-adolescents.
+Group support provides a framework for children to receive support and encouragement from their peers in learning how to handle the normal developmental concerns of pre-adolescents.
 Discussion groups on a number of topics are offered.
 Students may volunteer to participate in these groups.
 Topics include: friendship, coping with separation/divorce in the family, study skills, decision-making, and developing assertiveness skills.

-Group Guidance Activities
+Group Support Activities

 In sixth, seventh and eighth grades, counselors meet with students in the classroom to present workshops on topics of interest.
 At the 8th grade level course selection options for the 9th grade are discussed.